§ 143B-437.57. Community economic development agreement.

 (22) A provision stating that any disputes over interpretation of the agreement shall be submitted to binding arbitration.

 (23) For projects other than transformative projects, a provision stating that the amount of a grant associated with any specific eligible position, including any amount transferred to the Utility Account pursuant to G.S.
-143B-437.61, may not exceed six thousand five hundred dollars ($6,500) in any year.
+143B-437.61, may not exceed the limitation contained in subdivision (f) of G.S.
+143B-437.56 in any year.

 (24) A provision stating that the business agrees to submit to an audit at any time that the Committee requires one.